 In the US, a 99 suffix (or 95 for some clearance items) works best, as research suggests.
 In China, you may have an 8 suffix and 4s as this article discusses.
 Understand your demographics, culture, and consumer behaviour, and apply flexible and variable rules.

 Stay cheaper or expensive than your competitor by a specific amount based on price range.
 If you are the only seller in the market, you are less immune to market and price change volatility.
 Many times, a retailer may not be cheapest and that is okay.
 As a retailer, you don’t want to compete with those who may have made a pricing error or are clearing out old inventory, at a potential loss.
 Conversely, you don’t want to go too low on a popular profitable SKU that the market is about to run out.

-In sum, Dynamic pricing solutions provides an enormous strategic advantage if done right.
+In sum, eCommerce Dynamic pricing solutions provide an enormous strategic advantage if done right.
 We at GrowByData go through an implementation process to ask our customers similar questions to set them up for success in dynamic repricing.
 We match at the SKU level and give high-quality SKU level data.
 We strongly advise customers to pick the right cluster of competitors and set the right floor prices.
 We account for shipping cost, new vs refurbished, and other nuances to provide retailers with the business rules they are most comfortable within their day to day business.